container-storage-interface/spec/spec.md

   // know which node the volume was previously used.
 The Plugin SHOULD
   // return an Error if this is not supported.
   NodeID node_id = 4;

+  // End user credentials used to authenticate/authorize controller unpublish
+  // request.
+  // This field is OPTIONAL.
+  Credentials user_credentials = 5;
 }

 message ControllerUnpublishVolumeResponse {